Uchemena/Save-the-data-and-attachment-of-an-item-from-a-SharePoint-list-to-another-SharePoint-list/README.md

 <a href ="Link">Name</a><br>
 ```
    ![figure26.png](/Images/figure26.png)
-   Figure 26:
+   Figure 26: The HTML hyperlink inside the Compose action.

 22. In the Compose action, where we have Link remove it and go to Dynamic content, search and add the dynamic content **Sharing Link** (this is coming from the action create sharing link for a file or folder).
 Next, in the HTML hyperlink, remove the Name text and add the dynamic content **Display Name** (this is coming from the action, Get attachments).

    ![figure27.png](/Images/figure27.png)
-   Figure 27:
+   Figure 27: The Compose action shows the hyperlink with the dynamic contents selected.

 23. After the Compose action, inside the Apply to each action click on Add an action, search and add the action **Append to string variable**.
 Append to string variable; In the Name field, click on the drop-down icon and select Attachment (this is a variable coming from Initialize variable).
 In Value, go to dynamic content and select the output coming the **Compose** action, this is shown in figure 28.

    ![figure28.png](/Images/figure28.png)
-   Figure 28:
+   Figure 28: Append to String variable action.

 24. Here, we will be storing the items retrieved from the Customer Complaint SharePoint list (SharePoint list A) into the Customer Support Database (SharePoint list B).
 In the Apply to each action, click on **Add an action**, search and add the action **Create item** (this is an action from SharePoint).

    ![figure29.png](/Images/figure29.png)
    Figure 29: The Create item action with the SharePoint site and list selected.

 25. Now, let's add the data from the columns we wish to save from the Customer Complaint (SharePoint list A) to the Customer Support Database (SharePoint list B).
 Create item action; in the 'AccountNumber' field, from the dynamic content, search and select the 'AccountNumber' dynamic content originating from the trigger when an item is created.

    ![figure30.png](/Images/figure30.png)
-   Figure 30:
+   Figure 30: Create item action with all the required columns selected.

 26. Create Item action; In the Attachment link field go to the dynamic content and select the variable "Attachments" this is coming from the Append to string variable.
     ![figure31.png](/Images/figure31.png)
-    Figure 31:
+    Figure 31: Create item action,

 <br>

    ![figure32.png](/Images/figure32.png)
-    FIgure 32:
+    FIgure 32: The create item action, with the variable selected from the Dynamic content.

 <br>
      Now go ahead and save the flow and also test the flow.